IRQs/viscon-workshop/README.md

 ## Step 0: Prerequisites

-If you want to follow the exercises on your local machine, you will need prepare the development environment first.
+If you want to follow the exercises on your local machine, you will need to prepare the development environment first.
 The exercise has been tested on Windows, but any other (sensible) operating system should work equally well (e.g. OS X, Debian, CentOS).
 While the actual development takes place directly on your host machine, our services will be executed within a virtual machine.

 Please install the following software on your machine:
 * [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads) (tested with VirtualBox 5.2.18)